VerifyTests/Verify/docs/mdsource/clipboard.source.md

 This is done via the [TextCopy project](https://github.com/CopyText/TextCopy).

+Clipboard support is shipped via the [Verify.ClipboardAccept nuget](https://www.nuget.org/packages/Verify.ClipboardAccept/).

 **An alternative to using the clipboard is the [DiffEngineTray tool](https://github.com/VerifyTests/DiffEngine/blob/master/docs/tray.md).**

+## Enable

+The clipboard behavior can be enabled using the following:

+snippet: EnableClipboard

 ## Accept received